ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## Routing Operation

-The requirements in this section are a repetition of requirements that apply to IP routers in general, and might not apply to implementations of IP proxying that rely on external software for routing.
+The requirements in this section are a repetition of requirements that apply to IP routers in general and might not apply to implementations of IP proxying that rely on external software for routing.

 When an endpoint receives an HTTP Datagram containing an IP packet, it will